 I plan on visiting as many off-the-beaten-path locations as I can to truly experience Ireland’s beauty, vitality and the warmth of it’s people.

 After all, the more people I meet, the greater the awareness of the need for Keratoconus and Ectasia research there will be.

 I am not planning on trying to break any records for speed.
 On the contrary, I believe that life is a journey, not a destination.

 I will be taking my time to make sure that I’m in the right spot at the right time to get the best images I can.
 Plus, at the ripe old age of 48, I’ve learned that speed is no longer an option.
 Persistence and perseverance are.

 It will take a few months of very long hours to collate and edit all of the footage, create Fine-Art Prints, design calendars, coffee-table books, postcards and presentations, and then to market and sell them so part of the proceeds can go to research and helping sufferers of this disease.

 I want to have the calendars and most of the material ready for this coming years World Keratoconus Day event held yearly on the 10th of November which is sponsored by The National Keratoconus Foundation.

-I will start researching and planning the next big KC & CE awareness campaign for 2018.
+I will start researching and planning the next big KC & CE awareness campaign for the next summer.
 And the fun will start all over again.

 The face, the name, the person.